Angel1612/fylux.github.io/_posts/2017-06-29-list_vs_vector.md

 n \cdot (16+m)
 $$

-On the other side, the memory occupied by a vector depend on how much memory are we reserving.
+On the other hand, the memory occupied by a vector depend on how much memory are we reserving.
 For this analysis, I'm going to consider the most widely used implementation of vector from C++ STL.
 This one reserves twice the space required to store the elements.
 Therefore, the memory used by our vector is given by:

 $$
 m \cdot 2^{\lceil{log_2 {n}}\rceil}